rockogolic/Space_Invaders_2.0/Space_Invaders/readme.txt

 static Class members:
 they are not initialized using constructor, as they are not dependent on object initialization.
 Hence, they are a class variable, and are the same for all objects of the same class!

+FORWARD DECLARATION:
+It is not a good practice to include both headers into each other.
+"To understand A, you must first understand B" and then "To understand B, you must first understand A"
+To resolve the issue, one can use forward declaration.

+The wrong:

+//A.h
+#include "B.h"
+class A{
+    B* b;
+    ..
+};

+//B.h
+#include "A.h"
+class B{
+    A* a; // error error C4430: missing type specifier - int assumed.
+};

+The right way to resolve it:

+//A.h
+#include "B.h"
+class A{
+    B* b;
+    ..
+};

+//B.h
+class A;  // forward declaration class B{
+    A* a; // error error C4430: missing type specifier - int assumed.
+};